 You typically have to live a certain lifestyle in order to signup, though religious beliefs and requirements will vary.

-Pre-existing conditions aren’t always covered.
+Pre-existing conditions aren’t always shared.
 With CHM, there is a three-year-plan for pre-existing conditions where they will pay a certain amount.

-They don’t typically cover long term medical expenses or care, such as diabetes.
+They don’t typically share long term medical expenses or care, such as diabetes.

 With CHM, if you have a bill that doesn’t qualify for sharing, you can submit it to the prayer page.
-Many times, these are covered by individual donations from other members.
+Many times, these are shared by individual donations from other members.

 Why We Chose CHM for Maternity